Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 exist in descriptions of emotions among various cultures.
 - Some theorists suggest that specifi c bodily reactions cause us to experience a particular emotion—we experience fear, for instance, because the heart is pounding and we are breathing deeply.
-In contrast, other theorists suggest that the physiological reaction results from the experience of an emotion.
+In contrast, other theorists suggest that the physiological reaction results from the experience of an emotion.
-- **James-Lange theory of emotion** The concept that emotional experience is a result of changes in physiology caused by events in our enviroment.Given by William James and Carl Lange.They suggested that for every major emotion there is an accompanying physiological or “gut” reaction of internal organs—called a `visceral experience`.`Page 385` **Issues**
+- **James-Lange theory of emotion** The concept that emotional experience is a result of changes in physiology caused by events in our enviroment.Given by William James and Carl Lange.They suggested that for every major emotion there is an accompanying physiological or “gut” reaction of internal organs—called a `visceral experience`.`Page 385` **Issues**
   1. Emotional experiences frequently occur even before there is time for certain physiological changes to be set into motion.